EndPointCorp/end-point-blog/2021/10/kubernetes.md

 The DevOps world seems to have been taken over by [Kubernetes](https://kubernetes.io/) during the past few years.
 And rightfully so, I believe, as it is a great piece of software that promises and delivers when it comes to managing deployments of complex systems.

 Kubernetes is hard though.
-But it's all good, I'm not a devops engineer.
+But it's all good, I'm not a DevOps engineer.
 As a software developer, I shouldn't care about any of that.
 Or should I?
 Well...
 Yes.
 I know that very well after being thrown head first into a project that heavily involves Kubernetes, without knowing the first thing about it.

-Even if I wasn't in the role of a devops engineer, as a software developer, I had to work with it in order to set up dev environments, troubleshoot system issues, and make sound design and architectural decisions.
+Even if I wasn't in the role of a DevOps engineer, as a software developer, I had to work with it in order to set up dev environments, troubleshoot system issues, and make sound design and architectural decisions.

 So, after a healthy amount of struggle, I eventually gained some understanding on the subject.
 In this blog post I'll share those learnings.
 My hope is to put out there the things I wish I knew when I first encountered and had to work with k8s.
 So, I'm going to introduce the basic concepts and building blocks of Kubernetes.
 Then, I'm going to walk you through the process of containerizing a sample application, developing all the Kubernetes configuration files necessary for deploying it into a Kubernetes cluster, and actually deploying it into a local development cluster.
 We will end up with an application and its associated database running completely on and being managed by Kubernetes.